Kristina Stahl Writer-in-Residence Program

 Kristina Stahl Writer-in-Residence

 Each year the Kristina Stahl Writer-in-Residence brings a nationally recognized poet or prose writer to Colby to visit classes, lecture on craft, give a reading, and meet with creative writing students.
-Past writers-in-residence include Tony Hoagland, Margot Livesey, Maurice Manning, Steve Orlen, Bill Roorbach, Dani Shapiro, Jo Ann Beard, Edward Hirsch, Diane Suess, Sarah Shun-Lien Bynum, Joan Wickersham, and Marilyn Chin.
+Past writers-in-residence include Tony Hoagland, Margot Livesey, Maurice Manning, Steve Orlen, Bill Roorbach, Dani Shapiro, Jo Ann Beard, Edward Hirsch, Diane Suess, Sarah Shun-Lien Bynum, Joan Wickersham, Marilyn Chin, and Mary Ruefle.